Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Anomalous Josephson current and odd-frequency spin-triplet pairing in short junction limit

+In Fig.~7, we present the absolute values of local ($x=\chi$) even-$\omega$ SS, odd-$\omega$ EST, and odd-$\omega$ MST correlations in the left superconducting region at $x=-1.6\xi$, plotted as functions of magnetization $m$ for the S-$F_x$-$F_y$-S junction, considering both transparent and disordered S-$F_x$ and $F_y$-S interfaces.
+At $m=0$, local even-$\omega$ SS pairing exhibits a peak, while local odd-$\omega$ ST pairing vanishes.
+At finite magnetization, local odd-$\omega$ EST pairing displays only peaks, whereas local odd-$\omega$ MST pairing shows both peaks and zeros.}

-In Fig.~5, we plot the absolute values of even- and odd-$\omega$ SS, EST, and MST pairing amplitudes in the left superconducting region at $x=-1.6\xi$ as function of magnetization $m$ with $m_1=m_2=m$ for S-$F_1$-$F_2$-S JJ, considering both without and with disordered cases.
-We see that at $m=0$, even-$\omega$ SS pairing exhibits a peak, while odd-$\omega$ SS pairing shows a dip, but even- and odd-$\omega$ EST and MST pairings vanish.
-Furthermore, we notice that even- and odd-$\omega$ EST pairings exhibit both peaks and zeros, whereas MST pairing displays only peaks at finite values of $m$.
+In Fig.~8, we plot the absolute values of the {non-local ($x\neq\chi$)} even- and odd-$\omega$ SS, EST, and MST pairing amplitudes in the left superconducting region at $x=-1.6\xi$ as function of magnetization $m$ with $m_1=m_2=m$ for bilayer {S-$F_x$-$F_y$-S} JJ, considering {both transparent and} disordered {S-$F_x$ and $F_y$-S interfaces.} We see that at $m=0$, even-$\omega$ SS pairing exhibits a peak, while odd-$\omega$ SS pairing shows a dip, but the even- and odd-$\omega$ EST and MST pairings vanish.
+Furthermore, we notice that even- and odd-$\omega$ EST pairings exhibit {only peaks,} whereas MST pairing displays {both peaks and zeros} at finite values of $m$.
 Odd-$\omega$ SS pairing exhibits peaks at finite $m$ values.